Nike Zoom Kobe 5

-Profile of Nike Zoom Kobe 5
+Profile of the Nike Zoom Kobe 5

 The Kobe 5 is considered to be one of the pinnacles of Kobe Bryant’s signature line.
 Released in 2010 and created by footwear designers Eric Avar and Matthew Nurse, the shoe gathers inspiration from low-top soccer cleats–further cementing the use of low-profile sneakers for basketball.
 The shoe features Skinwire for the upper, the Nike Torch Technology for the tongue, and a combination of Zoom Air and Phylon foam in the midsole.